Embloy/Embloy-Developers/docs/core/tokens/authentication_token_service.md

 access tokens.

 :::note
-The API ist still in a very early alpha version, so changes to the general approach and this document will happen.
+The API is still in a very early alpha version, so changes to the general approach and this document will happen.
 :::

 ***